MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-assessment-scan-custom-permission-level.md

 In SharePoint, it is possible to create a custom permission level and then assign that permission level to users and groups.
 Some migration tools will have problems moving this information to SharePoint Online.
 As a result, permissions will not be the same for impacted users and groups post migration.

-For more information on permission levels, see [How to create and edit Permission Levels](http://technet.microsoft.com/library/53c86040-07fa-4ea7-bc55-34ee96b437fe%28Office.14%29.aspx).
+For more information on permission levels, see [Understanding permission levels in SharePoint](/sharepoint/understanding-permission-levels).

 ## Data Migration